Raspberries

 Abundant Berries: a Recipe for Black Raspberry & Blueberry Pie

 The berries in my backyard are abundant . . . and so are the Japanese beetles.
 The upper leaves of my cherry tree were eaten, just the skeleton of leaf veins left.
-We have the Japanese beetle bagger up and I am still picking them off foliage.
 So pretty but so destructive!

 Japanese Beetle